 As you may already know, a device’s Internet Protocol (IP) address — whether dynamic or static — is its assigned 32-bit numerical label that can identify its host or network interface and location.
-There are many reasons why you may want to change your IP address or switch it from dynamic to static, and we’ll discuss these a bit later.
+You may want to change your IP address or switch it from dynamic to static; we’ll discuss these later.

 For now, let’s get into what you really came here for.
 You’ll be happy to know that, with this straightforward guide, changing your IP address on an Android should be a cinch.
 You have two options to go about it:

 I provide two options for doing so: using a reliable VPN or changing network and internet settings.